Speaker presentations on a specific topic with a Q & A period at the end.

 February 28, 2019

-Note: This discussion was Part 1 of a two-part series that will be continued during the recipient meeting in March.
-The Part 2 session will offer states the chance to discuss strategies and measures in more detail.
-Be sure to attend the cholesterol session to learn more.
+Note: This discussion was Part 1 of a two-part series that was continued during the recipient meeting in March 2019.
+The Part 2 session offered states the chance to discuss strategies and measures in more detail.

 Public Health Informatics Institute – Leveraging Clinical Data for Public Health Hypertension Surveillance